barncastle/AIO-Sandbox/README.md

 For some interesting places to visit have a look at [Marlamin's map viewer](https://newmaps.marlam.in) - co-ordinates can be toggled with the "Enable technical details?" checkbox.

 ##### Note: ######
 By default your account will be granted access to the latest expansion however if you have manually patched between expansions you will get a version mismatch error on login (your client won't be complete).
-To bypass this either change the `Expansion` field in the `app.config` file to `0` or reinstall using an official expansion disk.
+To bypass this either change the `Expansion` field in the `settings.conf` file to `0` or reinstall using an official expansion disk.